 Connecticut Lawyers for Negotiation of Employment Agreements

 • Confidentiality Agreements.
-Many employers requests employees to sign overly broad confidentiality agreements.
+Many employers request employees to sign overly broad confidentiality agreements.
 It is important to seek limitations in these agreements to avoid unfair risk of a lawsuit upon departure.

 Defense Attorneys for Non-Compete Complaints and Injunctions

 If you have been sued by your employer for alleged violation of a non-compete agreement or employment contract, our attorneys can defend you in court or at a preliminary injunction hearing.
-We handle a variety of these claims including:
+We handle a variety of these claims, including those involving the following:

 - Breach of the duty of loyalty